Wednesday, November 27, 2024

 There are two particular Vridar Articles I’m interested in here.

-They argue that the Two Witnesses are Jewish but not Christina leaders and are political figures of sorts not mere Prophets preaching doom in the Streets.
+They argue that the Two Witnesses are Jewish but not Christina leaders and are political figures of sorts not mere homeless Prophets preaching doom in the Streets.
 Specifically that they are figures in Military conflict with Rome being represented by The Beast.

 They also hold the view that verses 11-13 were not in the original text.
 I’m not inclined to agree with that but the sudden switch in tense here is an issue I don’t have an answer for yet.
 What I am considering is a way to justify arguing their Resurrection doesn’t happen immediately, which is only viable if I can argue the three and a half days of verse 11 are different from the earlier three and a half days.

-There has been much speculation about the text in the Greek using singular language to describe the two witnesses, with appeals to John 8:17-18 and 2 Corinthians 13:1 making a single person more then one witness, as well as how the two offices represented by Zachariah 4's Olive Trees are united in Jesus.
-I don't think that'll be two important to what I suggest here, but it's worth noting.
+There has been much speculation about the text in the Greek using singular language to describe the two witnesses, with appeals to John 8:17-18 and 2 Corinthians 13:1 making a single person more then one witness, as well as how the two offices represented by Zachariah 4's Olive Trees are to Christians united in Jesus.
+I don't think that'll be too important to what I suggest here, but it's worth noting.

 But 70 AD Preterists could instead look at Rebel leaders of the First Jewish-Roman War.
-Simon bar Giora is the one we know for certain was killed in Titus’s Triumph, but I do think at least one of the others was as well, maybe John of GIshchala or maybe Eleazar ben Simon.
+Simon bar Giora is the one we know for certain was killed in Titus’s Triumph, but I do think at least one of the others was as well, maybe John of Gishchala or maybe Eleazar ben Simon.

 If you watch the Historia civillis YouTube video on The Roman Triumph and then read Josephus’s description of Titus and Vespasian’s Triumph in celebration of Conquering Judea in Wars of The Jews Book 7 Chapter 5 Section 5-6, the possibility that Revelation 11:7-10 could be describing that Triumph with the Two Witness representing executed leaders of the Jewish Revolt will be become quite compelling.